Property vs Shares Calculator (Australia) — 2025

 Quick Start

-- Enter your loan amount, downpayment, and buying costs (auto-filled with stamp duty for your state).
+1. Enter your loan amount, downpayment, and buying costs (auto-filled with stamp duty and common fees for your state).

-- Set LMI (Lenders Mortgage Insurance) manually or let it calculate automatically based on loan-to-value ratio (LVR).
+2. Set LMI manually or let it calculate automatically based on loan-to-value ratio (LVR).

 What You Control

-- Loan and Downpayment: The mortgage amount and deposit percentage, which determine the property price and LMI.
+• Loan and Downpayment: Mortgage amount and deposit %, which determine purchase price and LMI.

-- Buying Costs: Includes stamp duty (state-specific, with First Home Buyer concessions), transfer fees, and other costs.
+• Buying Costs: Includes stamp duty (state-specific, with First Home Buyer effects where applicable) plus editable common fees.

-- Pro Features: Interest-only loans, CSV export, and scenario saving (requires Tepuy+ subscription).
+• Pro Features: CSV export, scenario saving, and PDF report (requires Tepuy+ subscription).

 Behind the Math (Step by Step)